tmikolaj/hackclub-bookmarklet/README.md

 # Dark mode bookmarklet for Hack Club's Hacklet
-_Sample website include to showcase it_
+_Sample website included to showcase it_

 ## 🛠️ What does it do?